cabal-club/cable/wire.md

 extraneous ones.

 #### 5.2.4 Deduplication
-A host who is also an intermediary peer MAY elect to perform deduplication on the behalf of a requester, in order to reduce redundant retransmission of post or hash data (Post Response and Hash Response, respectively).
+A host who is also an intermediary peer SHOULD perform deduplication on the behalf of a requester, in order to reduce redundant retransmission of post or hash data (Post Response and Hash Response, respectively).

 For example, consider a host `A` which sends a request to `B` with `ttl = 1`.
 `B` then forwards that request to their peers `C` and `D`.
 If `B` responds to `A`